-Like everywhere else, home improvement loans are very helpful for emergency fixes and significant repairs that can’t wait.
+Like everywhere else, home improvement loans are very helpful for emergency fixes, and significant repairs the at can’t wait.
 Other home improvement projects can only be accomplished during certain times of the year.
 Even if the homeowner’s budget is not enough, the home remodeling project can still commence with a home improvement loan.

 There are also alternatives to a home improvement loan for a remodeling project.
 The following discusses conventional home improvement loans as well as other types of loans for home remodeling projects